confluentinc/examples/multiregion/docs/multiregion.rst

 Failback
 --------

-Now you will bring region ``west`` back online and restore configuration to the same as in steady state.
+Now you will bring region ``west`` back online and restore configuration to the same as in the steady state.

 #.
 Run the following command to bring the ``west`` region back online:

    .. code-block:: bash

-       docker-compose start broker-west-1 broker-west-2 zookeeper-west
+       docker compose start broker-west-1 broker-west-2 zookeeper-west

    Wait for 5 minutes–the default duration for ``leader.imbalance.check.interval.seconds``–until the leadership election restores the preferred replicas.
-You can also trigger it with ``docker-compose exec broker-east-4 kafka-leader-election --bootstrap-server broker-east-4:19094 --election-type PREFERRED --all-topic-partitions``.
+You can also trigger it with ``docker compose exec broker-east-4 kafka-leader-election --bootstrap-server broker-east-4:19094 --election-type PREFERRED --all-topic-partitions``.

 #.
 Verify the new topic replica placement is restored with the script